manelsaddouki/Website-Scraper-Project/README.md

 ### The development phases:

  1. **Idealization and planning**: All the parts mentioned above summarize this phase.
 During this period, I selected the project I will work on, the topic I will analyze, the tools I will use, and the functional flow I will go through.
+The extraction will include data from tables/images...

  2. **Web scraping code development**: During this phase, I develop Python code that uses libraries to read the websites’ content, and extract data.
 The data will be saved for example in the pandas dataframe for future use